Upon completion of Basic life support and cardiopulmonary resuscitation (BLS & CPR) you will learn these major questions:

 - Vomiting, resulting in possible airway obstruction or aspiration (causing lung damage and/or a lethal form of pneumonia)

 Prevention: Avoid or minimize gastric distention by positioning the patient’s head properly and by avoiding giving ventilations.

 When gastric distention presents, be prepared for vomiting.
-If the patient does vomit, roll the patient (entire human body) onto his or her side, manually stabilising the head and neck.
+If the patient does vomit, roll the patient (entire human body) onto his or her side, manually stabilizing the head and neck.
 Be prepared to clear the patient’s mouth and throat with gauze and gloved fingers.
 Apply suction per local protocol.
 Place the patient in the recovery position, as discussed next.

 Hazards to rescuers

 - Diseases: Blood-borne and/or airborne.
 Mask, gloves, and eye protection should be worn.